p-arrow/ctf/DefendTheWeb/SQLi1 and higher.md

 ![grafik](https://user-images.githubusercontent.com/84674087/134383707-c64e9aca-a71e-470b-8f96-b6e1839cb89e.png)

-- That is, some thoughts later we coincidentally replace `intro11?input` by `intro11#`
+- That is, some thoughts later we experimentally replace `intro11?input` by `intro11#`
-- The # pretends that everything followed after that is NOT sent to the server
+- The # pretends that everything followed after that is NOT sent to the server (as if we remove `?input` entirely)
-- We send the # and check the sourcecode with Debugger et voilà - look at line 473 !
+- We send  # and check the sourcecode with Debugger et voilà - look at line 473 !

 ![grafik](https://user-images.githubusercontent.com/84674087/134394228-d17b906d-08f2-4da7-8991-825c7e3d3dc1.png)